joelbowen/joel-dot-software/content/blog/graphql-conf-2019/index.md

   - _[Apollo Schema Federation](https://youtu.be/Uw-Z1aUQvgg) - [James Baxley](https://twitter.com/jbaxleyiii) (30min)_

----

-_I intend to update this page with links to the talks I've referenced when they are available._

----

 ## GraphQL is a small part of the stack, and that's good

 GraphQL was not _designed_ to solve many important server architecture concerns.